alu0101109251/DepthCameraSecuritySystem/README.md

     * Press `Q` to close the program.

 > NOTE: this method can only track one object at a time.
-No other objects will be detected if you are currently tracking one.
+No other objects will be detected if you are already tracking one.

 ![motion_tracking](images/csrtDetection.PNG)